dsnet/tri-approx/README.md

 with each other.
 In improving the average error, the maximum error would get worse, or vice-versa.
 Choosing a good compromise took human intuition.

+The graph below shows the errors in approximation using the tweaked constants that we settled upon.
+The two horizontal green lines represent the values *+ε* and *-ε*.
+The red and blue lines that are smooth and solid represent the error when using a floating-point approximation.
+Note that the maximum of these errors almost lie entirely within *±ε*.
+Lastly, the red and blue shaded regions represent the error when using the fixed-point approximation.
+These errors generally follow the trend of the floating-point error, but are worse due to truncation errors.

 ![chart-error](http://code.digital-static.net/tri-approx/raw/tip/doc/chart-error.png)

 ```